Finding better ways to provide the materials the world needs

 Read about dividends, share prices, and buying and selling shares – as well as how to access information about your shareholding, how to update your details, and where to go to learn more.

 It is shown in most UK newspapers usually under “Mining”.
-If there are two Rio Tinto companies shown, one of these will be Rio Tinto Limited, the Australian company.
+If there are 2 Rio Tinto companies shown, one of these will be Rio Tinto Limited, the Australian company.
 The letters A$ may also appear after the name.
 Share prices are often quoted alongside a unique code known as a stock exchange ticker.
 The London Stock Exchange ticker for Rio Tinto plc is RIO.L and the Australian Securities Exchange ticker for Rio Tinto Limited is RIO.AX.

 In addition, information on the recent movements in the share price is available from the Rio Tinto website.